Summary of Home Automation Using Arduino With Wifi, Bluetooth and IR Remote Control

 - TSOP IR receiver

-- IR remote control
+- IR remote

-- Nokia 5110 LCD display
+- Nokia 5110 display

-- RTC (DS1307) real-time clock
+- RTC (DS1307) real time clock

-- 12-0-12 1A step-down transformer
+- 12-0-12 1A step down transformer

-- Bridge rectifier / 4x 1N4001 diodes
+- Bridge rectifier / 4x diodes (1N4001)

-- 1000uF, 25V capacitor
+- 1000uF, 25v capacitor

-- DC-DC step-down buck converter
+- DC-DC stepdown buck convertor

-- LM1117 or LM317 voltage regulator (for 3.3V supply)
+- LM1117 or LM317 voltage regulator

 - PIR (passive infrared) sensor

-- DHT11 temperature and humidity sensor
+- DHT11 (Temperature and humidity) sensor

 This is a tutorial to show how to build a home automation system using arduino with Wifi [ESP8266-01], bluetooth (HC-05) and IR remote control.
 Home automation results in a smarter home and is used to provide a higher and healthier standard of living.
 The beauty of a home automation system is that it is highly scalable, flexible and its capabilities are limited only by our imagination.